-Kalkan’s exclusivity, coupled with its reputation for a sophisticated lifestyle, means rental property is in hot demand.
-Kalkan designer villa owners are earning up to 10% of their property value each year in rental income, with some properties booked up to three years in advance.
-Of course, the better the villa the higher the rental.
-The best rentals tend to be modern builds with sweeping open sea views and private pools.
-The areas closest to Kalkan’s centre are the most popular with renters: Ortaalan, which perches above the harbour; Kisla, a seaside suburb a short walk from the Old Town; and quiet Kalamar Bay where prices are slightly lower than the town centre.
-Kalkan property values are rising quickly, at around 10% each year.
-Wise investors have cottoned onto this pretty quickly, quietly buying up some of the best property for sale in Kalkan.
+Kalkan’s exclusivity, coupled with its reputation for a sophisticated lifestyle, means villa rental homes are in hot demand.
+Owners earn roughly 6 to 10 per cent of their value each year in rental income, with some properties booked up to three years in advance.
+Of course, the better the villa, the higher the rental.
+The best luxury holiday villas tend to be modern builds with sweeping picturesque sea views and private pools.
+The areas closest to the centre are popular with renters: Ortaalan, which perches above the harbour; Kisla, a seaside suburb a short walk from the Old Town; and quiet Kalamar Bay with slightly lower prices than the town centre.
+Property values rise quickly, at around 10% each year.
+Wise investors have cottoned onto this quickly, quietly buying up some of the best Contemporary real estate.

 5: Exclusive Neighbourhoods

 Six neighbourhoods all stem around the bay offering up breathtaking sea views.
 They include the old town, new town, of Ortalaan, Kalamar, and Kiziltas that offers the best sights overlooking the bay.
 However, two neighbourhoods remain slightly off the grid with an exclusive reputation because of their large beachfront homes, some of which fetch more than six digits on the real estate market.
 Look at Komurluk and Kisla sitting side by side on the bay’s eastern part, for the ultimate luxury lifestyle in Turkey.
 See examples of the villas for sale in our portfolio of Kalkan property.